tensorflow/tfx/CONTRIBUTING.md

 Some tests are slow and are given the `pytest.mark.slow` mark.
 These are skipped by default.
-As a result, if you wish to invoke a test that has been marked as slow, you must add `-m "slow"` to your pytest invokation:
+As a result, if you wish to invoke a test that has been marked as slow, you must add `-m "slow"` to your pytest invocation:

 ```shell
 pytest tfx/a_module/a_slow_test.py -m "slow"